ProccyBoi/Sydney-Metroboard/README.md

 You will:
 1. Plug in and power the board.
 2. Connect to the Metroboard setup Wi-Fi.
-3. Open the setup page.
+3. Open the setup page (only if it doesn’t open automatically).
 4. Enter your Wi-Fi details and board ID.
 5. Let the board reboot and connect.